Professor of English and environmental humanities

 Joni Adamson, professor of English and environmental humanities and a senior sustainability scholar in ASU's Julie Ann Wrigley Global Institute of Sustainability, has taught courses on American Literature and Folklore, the Literature of the American Southwest, Nature Writing, and Creative Non-fiction Prose for more than 10 years.
 In 2006, after living for many years in the “sky-islands” of Cochise County, Dr. Adamson joined the Faculty of Humanities and Arts at ASU’s Polytechnic campus.
 As a folklorist, she has collected the oral histories of American Indian Boarding School students and the ranchers of Southern Arizona.
 As a writer and literary critic, she has written about American Indian oral and written literatures, her travels throughout the Southwest, and the importance of a developed sense of place.

-Larry Edmonds is an Honors faculty/lecturer and researcher at ASU.
+Larry Edmonds is an Emeritus faculty member at ASU.
 Larry was awarded the Outstanding Faculty Award in ASU's College of Extended Education in 2005.
 He is also a professional public speaker and trainer and well-known Chautauquan/Living History presenter.
 Larry has spoken to numerous family history/genealogy groups in Arizona.
 He is a member of the Western Social Science Association, the World Communication Association, and was the Arizona workshop facilitator for the U.S. Library of Congress' Veterans History Project, when President Clinton authorized the project inception.
 Larry is also a past Dessie E. Larsen Fellow.

 Assistant Professor, Interdisciplinary Humanities and Communication